denniss17/energy-tracker/README.md

 # energy-tracker
-Track your consumption of energy and utilties and safe money
+Track your energy consumption and save money